streamr-dev/streamr-client-protocol-js/README.md

 #### Serializing messages to JSON arrays or strings

 Every message type from both the Control Layer and the Message Layer has a `serialize` method that takes different optional arguments depending on the message type.
+For every message type, the first argument is the version of the resulting serialized message.
 By default, it serializes to the latest version of the message type and the result is a string.

 ```javascript
 const streamMessage = StreamMessage.create(...)